 - and they uphold the principles of fair trade.

-But beyond choosing organic, the company encourages the including of fair trade and biodiversity in the choices of other companies and organisations.
+But beyond choosing organic, the company encourages the inclusion of fair trade and biodiversity in the choices of other companies and organisations.

-To comply with these principles, Guayapi actively works with or is a member of different institutions and associations that are experts on these topics, for instance, Commerce Equitable France (Fair-Trade France), Cosmebio, the International Analog Forestry Network (IAFN-RIFA), Green Peace and IFOAM France.
+Guayapi actively collaborates with or is a member of numerous organisations and associations that are authorities on these issues in order to uphold these principles, including, Commerce Equitable France (Fair-Trade France), Cosmebio, the International Analog Forestry Network (IAFN-RIFA), Green Peace and IFOAM France.

 In order to preserve the priceless richness of the territories from which it draws its raw materials, Guayapi is actively involved in the Forest Garden Product Certification (F.G.P.) program, an international certification system which was created by Dr Ranil Senanayake, the first implementor of Analog Forestry which is a method of silviculture restoration that mimics the ecological function and architectural structure of mature ecosystems.